Green Network Energy: Really Green Energy?

-Green Network Energy entered into the UK market in 2015, making it one of the newer national power suppliers.
+Green Network Energy entered into the UK market in 2015.
 With around 300,000 customers in the UK in 2019, they hope to earn revenues of £300 million.
 In their home country of Italy, they’ve become one of the country’s biggest suppliers since opening in 2005 and have reported sales of $2.4 billion (£1.8 billion).

 Prefer to get right to the numbers?
 Compare Green Network Energy and other suppliers with our comparison tool!